Wall Street falls on Europe, but late buying trims losses

 | NEW YORK

-NEW YORK Stocks ended lower on Tuesday after political developments in Greece fanned concerns about Europe's fiscal health, but a late rally helped indexes cut losses to close well above lows.
+NEW YORK U.S. stocks ended lower on Tuesday after political developments in Greece fanned concerns about Europe's fiscal health, but a late rally helped indexes cut losses to close well above lows.

 Stocks spent most of the session sharply lower, with selling following declines in European markets.
 Fears that Greece will reject an existing international bailout and potentially leave the euro prompted the selling across markets.